 Fancy shapes like oval, marquise, or pear can save you money (which you can use to upgrade your choice of metal, maybe) because less diamond waste is incurred during the rough diamond cutting stage and that allows retailers to offer better prices on the diamonds.
-These shapes are unique and beautiful in appearance so if you’re on a budget, this is one way to save up to about 25% when compared to a round brilliant diamond of similar 4Cs!
+These shapes are unique and beautiful in appearance so if you’re on a budget, this is one way to save up to 30-40% when compared to a round brilliant diamond of similar 4Cs!

 What’s So Special About The Oval Cut Diamond?

 This shape is relatively modern in the diamond history, having first crafted by Russian diamond cutter Lazare Kaplan in the 1950s.
 Crafted with 56 facets or faces, oval cut diamonds have a rose-like appearance on the top and a discernable star pattern on the bottom.
 Even the most historically significant jewels are decorated with oval diamonds.
 Like the famous Koh-i-Noor (105.60 ct found in the Crown of Queen Elizabeth), the Wittelsbach-Graff (31.06 ct), the Jonker I (142.90 ct) and the Pink Star (59.60 ct).

 Oval cut diamonds have a larger crown area.
 So, it will appear bigger when compared with a round diamond of the same carat size!
 Plus, even though elliptical shaped, oval shape diamonds have no sharp corners and thus there’s no fear of chipping.